Fan: What’s your real name?

 - Private investigator asst.

-- Waitress (I was a horrible waitress and got fired from about 10 waitressing jobs)
+- Waitress (I was a horrible waitress and got fired from tons of waitressing jobs haha)

 - Graduated from black jack dealer school but hated it so never pursued it